ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 ### Apply advanced filter

-To apply an advanced filter, the frontend has to send the `filters` query param with a base64 encoded filter:
+To apply an advanced filter, the Frontend has to send the `filters` query param with a base64 encoded filter:

 ```javascript
 const filters = btoa(JSON.stringify([